socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 .. literalinclude:: snippets/configure_notifications.m
   :start-after: begin-handle-snippet
   :end-before: end-handle-snippet
-  :emphasize-lines: 0-10,18-27
+  :emphasize-lines: 1-22,24-28,38-41

 .. note::

-    * Socialize will not currently do any foreground handling of notifications.
-If a notification is received while the Application is in the foreground, it will be ignored.
+    * Socialize will not currently do any UI display for notifications received while in the foreground.
+If you need special behavior for foreground notifications, you should add it on your own.
+See the bottom else block in handleNotification: above.
     * Our method call will let you know if the notification was a Socialize notification.
 This allows you to use the logic below to also handle notifications of your own, if you need to.

 Defining an Entity Loader